RushikaAnumula/MoneyTrail-AI-Agent-for-Financial-Investigation-Reconciliation/README.md

 │   └── transactions_100.csv
 │
 └── README.md
-🌐 Production API
+Production Backend

-The backend is deployed as a production web service:
+The backend is deployed on Render:

-MoneyTrail API

 https://moneytrail-ai-agent-for-financial.onrender.com

-The application frontend consumes the production API so that transaction data and reconciliation results are generated from the same backend dataset.
+The production API provides the transaction data and reconciliation/investigation results used by the application.

-Note: The free Render instance may take some time to wake up after inactivity.
+Since it is running on a free Render instance, the first request after a period of inactivity may take some time.

-▶️ Run Locally
+Running Locally

-1. Clone the repository
+Clone the repository:

 git clone https://github.com/RushikaAnumula/MoneyTrail-AI-Agent-for-Financial-Investigation-Reconciliation.git
 cd MoneyTrail

-2. Install dependencies
+Install the backend dependencies:

 cd backend
 npm install

-3. Start the backend
+Start the backend:

 node server.js

-The API will run locally on the configured port.
+To run the evaluation:

-4. Run evaluation

-From the project root:
+cd ..
 python scripts/evaluate.py

-The evaluation script reports classification accuracy across all 100 transactions.
+The evaluation script tests all 100 transactions and reports the classification accuracy.

-🎯 Exception Types

-MoneyTrail currently identifies:

-Settlement Shortfall
-Settlement Overpayment
-Missing Settlement
-Refund Settlement Mismatch
-Duplicate Capture
-Fee Mismatch
-Ledger Mismatch
-Unresolvable
-💡 Key Design Principle

-MoneyTrail evaluates the complete transaction batch rather than cherry-picking successful examples.

-The same transaction data and reconciliation logic drive the production application, while the offline evaluation uses ground-truth labels to measure classification performance.

-This makes the system's performance measurable and transparent.

-📌 Current Result
+Current Result

-92.00% measured classification accuracy across 100 synthetic financial transactions.
+MoneyTrail currently achieves 92% classification accuracy on 100 synthetic financial transactions.

-The remaining classification errors are explicitly reported for further improvement rather than being hidden.